 Accessing Non-Static Elements from Static Method

-Let’s look at the most interesting case of a combination of accessing non-static and static elements of the class – accessing non-static elements form a static method.
+Let’s have a look at a most interesting case of accessing non-static elements form a static method.

-We should know that from static method we can neither access non-static fields, nor call non-static methods.
-This is because static methods are bound to the class and do not “know” any object of the class.
-Therefore, the keyword this cannot be used in static methods – it is bound to a specific instance of the class.
-When we try to access non-static elements of the class (fields or methods) from static method, we will always get a compilation error.
+From a static method we can neither access non-static fields, nor call non-static methods.
+This is because static methods are bounded by the class and do not “know” any object created from the class.
+Therefore, the keyword this cannot be used in static methods – it refers to a specific instance of the class.
+When we try to access non-static elements of the class (fields or methods) from a static method, we will always get a compilation error.

 Unauthorized Access to Non-Static Field – Example

-If in our class Dog we try to declare a static method PrintName(), which returns as a result the value of the non-static field name declared in the class:
+If in our class Dog we declare a static method PrintName(), which has to return as result the value of the non-static field name: